Platform

 How a Governor is built

-Architecture, request flow, the pieces that parent it.
+Architecture, request flow, the parts that parent it.

-A Governor does four things.
-It works with a human, who performs the sense-making; judgment stays with the person.
-It builds in the platforms already in your stack — Copilot CLI, Gemini CLI, Codex CLI, Foundry, GitHub Copilot coding agents, Copilot Studio declarative agents.
-Its output is Microsoft and GitHub primitives, not reinventions.
-It conducts specialist agents that live in your Microsoft 365 tenant — each with its own Entra identity, each speaking to the Governor via A2A.
-And it operates the surfaces you already pay for — Microsoft 365 Copilot, Cowork, the Copilot Studio agents your team has configured.
-It uses them, configures their knowledge, monitors their health and cost.
+A Governor does four kinds of work.
+It works with a human, where judgment stays with the person.
+It builds in the surfaces already in your stack — Copilot CLI, Gemini CLI, Codex CLI, Foundry, GitHub Copilot coding agents, Copilot Studio declarative agents — and emits Microsoft and GitHub primitives instead of inventing a parallel system.
+It conducts specialist agents inside your Microsoft 365 tenant, each with its own Entra identity, speaking to the Governor over A2A.
+And it operates the surfaces you already pay for — Microsoft 365 Copilot, Cowork, and your Copilot Studio agents — configuring knowledge, monitoring health, and watching cost.

 It runs where Microsoft already runs your work.
-Entra for identity — every agent is a user in your tenant, not a service account we hold.
-APIM Standard V2 for the gateway, VNet-attached.
-Microsoft Graph for Microsoft 365 reach, using On-Behalf-Of tokens so the agent acts as the customer, not as us.
-Azure OpenAI for the specialist and worker layer.
-The Governor itself runs on Claude Opus — the same Anthropic path Microsoft 365 Copilot Cowork uses as its subprocessor.
-Gemini for multimodal.
-Open-weight EU-legal models — Gemma in particular — on the roadmap for fully tenant-resident inference.
+Entra supplies identity, with every agent as a user in your tenant, not a service account we keep.
+APIM Standard V2 fronts the gateway inside the network boundary.
+Microsoft Graph provides reach into Microsoft 365, using On-Behalf-Of tokens so the agent acts as the customer, not as us.
+Azure OpenAI handles the specialist and worker layer.
+The Governor itself runs on Claude Opus — the same Anthropic path Microsoft 365 Copilot Cowork uses as a subprocessor.
+Gemini covers multimodal work.
+Open-weight, EU-legal models — especially Gemma — are the route to fully tenant-resident inference.

 Request-sequence diagram.
 A human outside the tenant sends a request via Teams or Microsoft Graph through APIM into the Governor inside the tenant boundary.
 The Governor branches into three concurrent actions — calls a model, directs a specialist agent, and builds via developer tooling.
 A single dashed return path in Runestone Red carries the consolidated response back to the user.